VisualMelon/logic_and_proof/axiomatic_foundations.rst

 There are other foundations on offer, however.
 These tend to be largely inter-interpretable with set theory.
 After all, set-theoretic language is now ubiquitous in everyday mathematics, so any reasonable foundation should be able to make sense of such language.
 On the other hand, we have already noted that set theory is remarkably expressive and robust, and so it should not be surprising that other foundational approaches can often be understood in set-theoretic terms.

 This is, in particular, true of *dependent type theory*, which is the basis of the Lean theorem prover.
 The syntax of type theory is more complicated than that of set theory.
-In set theory, there is only one kind of object; officially, everything is a set.
+In set theory, there is only one kind of object: officially, everything is a set.
 In contrast, in type theory, every well-formed expression in Lean has a *type*, and there is a rich vocabulary of defining types.

 In fact, Lean is based on a version of an axiomatic framework known as the *Calculus of Inductive Constructions*, which provides all of the following: